mendersoftware/mender-docs/06.Administration/02.Production-installation/docs.md

 Consult [certificates and keys](../Certificates-and-keys) section for details on how these are used in the system.

+#### Docker compose naming scheme

+`docker-compose` implements a particular naming scheme for containers, volumes and networks that prefixes each object it creates with project name.
+By default, the project is named after the directory the main compose file is located in.
+Production configuration template provided in the repository explicitly sets project name to `menderproduction`.

+`docker-compose` automatically assigns a `com.docker.compose.project=menderproduction` label to created containers.
+The label can be used when filtering output of commands such as `docker ps`.

 ### Basic preparation setup

 Start off by cloning mender integration repository to a local directory